We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Brigham Young University

-BYU’s animation major is offered in collaboration with the College of Fine Arts and Communications, Department of Theatre and Media Arts, and Department of Visual Arts.
+BYU’s animation major is offered in collaboration with the College of Fine Arts and Communications, the Department of Theater and Media Arts, and the Department of Visual Arts.

 The DAVE School